Fort William and Lochaber

 Sea Xplorer operates 1 hour seal trips by RIB from Fort William.
 Also 1 hour and 2 hour wildlife boat trips from Ballachulish (at the Isles of Glencoe Hotel marina).
 Tel: 01855 821 593.

 The Lime Tree Art Gallery features changing exhibitions of paintings by local landscape artist David Wilson, plus limited edition prints, greetings cards and stained glass art.
 It is open all year every day 10am to 10pm.
 Admission is free.
 The exhibition complex features one main gallery and 4 smaller rooms.
 The Lime Tree is also a hotel offering accommodation and has a multi-award winning restaurant.

 It is easy to find on Achintore Road (at the west end of the High Street, 10 minutes' walk from the bus and train stations).
 Tel: 01397 701806.

 The Oban Times has a free tourist map of Fort William which you can download online (PDF).

 For a list of shops & restaurants in the main shopping streets of Fort William, visit www.high.st

-About 5 miles outside Fort William near Torlundy, the Lochaber Rural Complex features a variety of attractions including the Rocks and Heather Tearoom, the Lochaber Farm Shop and a visitor centre called An Clachan which includes a crofting exhibition and a photographic exhibition (the Jim Leslie camera collection), plus for children there's a pets corner with hens, ducks, pony and goat.
-The centre is open from Tuesday to Friday from 9.30am to 4pm.
+About 5 miles outside Fort William near Torlundy, the Lochaber Rural Complex features a variety of attractions including the Lochaber Farm Shop and a visitor centre called An Clachan which includes a crofting exhibition and a photographic exhibition (the Jim Leslie camera collection), plus for children there's a pets corner with hens, ducks, pony and goat.
+The An Clachan centre is open from Tuesday to Friday from 9.30am to 4pm.
 Contact Lochaber Rural Education Trust - tel 01397 708642.